-We've all heard those types of artists that sing and you instantly get intoxicated by effortless, perfect-seeming notes and style.
+We've all heard those types of artists that sing, and you instantly get intoxicated by effortless, perfect-seeming notes and style.
 How do they do that?
 Where did that get all that talent from?

 Singing, especially early in your day without warming up, can be hindered by phlegm and cracked notes if you don't prepare first.

 You can also get your voice ready to sing beautifully with plenty of good fluids like water and tea.
 Water keeps your throat lubricated to avoid harsh dryness in your larynx with singing, and tea can help you clear out the phlegm in your throat.

 Make sure you have a good posture before you attempt to start singing.
-You don't want to try to sing beautifully in an awkward or hunched position. a good posture will help your notes come out more smoothly and comfortably.
+You don't want to try to sing beautifully in an awkward or hunched position.
+A good posture will help your notes come out more smoothly and comfortably.

 You also want to be sure you are singing with long vowels and not wide vowels.
-A singer that sings with wide vowel placement tends to sing more nasally than a trained singer, which can be unpleasant on the ears.
+A singer that sings with wide vowel placement tends to sing more nasally than a trained singer, which can be unpleasant to the ears.

 Long vowels can also help with your lyrical clarity.
 Many beginner singers make the mistake of singing and not opening their mouths wide enough, causing the lyrics to get lost in translation.

-They may not even have the most perfect vocal tone, but if they are hitting the right notes that match the chords they're singing along with almost perfectly, chances are you're going to think they sound beautiful.
+They may not even have a perfect vocal tone, but if they are hitting the right notes that match the chords, they're singing along with almost perfectly, chances are you're going to think they sound beautiful.

 You may or may not even have a trained ear for music, and music can be very subjective, but when we hear someone hitting the right note really well, 99% of us will admit that the singer is singing quite beautifully.